dlab-berkeley/sql-for-r-users/README.md

 ## Overview

-SQL is a viable option for anyone working with a large dataset (not loadable into R).
+SQL is a viable option for anyone working with a large dataset.
 For this reason, SQL is a must-skill if you intend to work with big data or data-intensive organizations.
 The workshop demonstrates that SQL is easy to learn, if you already know how to use `dplyr` package in R.

 ## Learning objectives